 Code management in PE uses your existing Git repository (repo) branches to create environments.
 Environments allow you to designate a node or node group to use a specific environment.
 For example, you could designate one node group to use the development environment and another to use the production environment.
 As you update the code in your control repo, code management tracks the state of that repo to keep each environment updated.

-Set up Puppetfiles to manage content in your environments.
+Set up Puppetfiles, if you want to install modules in your environments.

-Puppetfiles specify which modules and data to install in your environments, including what version of that content should be installed, and where Puppet should get it.
+Puppetfiles specify which modules to install in your environments, including what version of those modules should be installed, and where Puppet should get them.

 Configure Code Manager (recommended) or r10k.

 Configure Code Manager or r10k in the console’s master profile.
 If you need to customize your configuration further, you can do so by adding keys to Hiera.
 See the Code Manager or r10k pages for configuration instructions.